alperozturk96/FirePlayer-MacOS/README.md

 + **No 3rd Party Library**
 + **Latest Technology:** Built using the latest technologies to ensure optimal performance and user experience.
 SwiftUI
++ **Save Track Position:** You can save track position, allowing you to resume listening right where you left off.
+Best for listening podcasts.
 + **No Ads:** Enjoy uninterrupted listening experience without any distracting advertisements.
 + **Minimal Design:** The interface is designed to be clutter-free and easy to navigate.
 Only two screen
 + **Filter Tracks:** Easily filter all your tracks using a single search box.
 Just type the artist or album name to find related tracks.